gm-m/alias-search/README.md

 ### For Firefox

 1. Clone the repository.
-2. Run `npm i && npm run buildFirefox`.
+2. Run `npm install && npm run buildFirefox`.
-3. Open your browser's extension management page by typing `about:debugging` in the address bar.
+3. Zip all files in the build output directory (`./dist`).
-4. Click on "This Firefox" (in newer versions of Firefox) or "Load Temporary Add-on" (in older versions).
+4. Type `about:config` in the address bar and set `xpinstall.signatures.required` to `false`.
-5. Select the `manifest.json` file from the folder containing the extension files.
+5. Go to the Extensions page, click the gear icon and select "Install Add-on From File...".

-**Note**: In Firefox, the extension will be loaded temporarily and will be removed when you restart the browser.
-To load the extension permanently, you will need to create a new directory for the extension and add the `manifest.json` file to it, then load the extension using the "Load Temporary Add-on" option.
+6. In the file picker, navigate to `./dist` and select the zip file.